missionpinball/mpf-docs/install/mac.rst

 you need, including Python and all the graphics and audio libraries.
 So you just download this app, copy it to your *Applications* folder, register it with your system, and you're all set!

-MPF works on Max OS X 10.9 and newer (Mavericks, Yosemite, El Capitan, and Sierra).
+MPF works on Mac OS X 10.9 and newer (Mavericks, Yosemite, El Capitan, and Sierra).

 The reason went with the single MPF bundle which has everything built in is because Mac OS X has Python 2.7 built-in, but MPF requires Python 3, so if you install Python 3 the normal way then you have to